 Bonus 1: Coochiemudlo Island, just over 1 hour from Brisbane

 The only way to see a sunset on the beach near Brisbane is to escape to an island.
-Moreton Island and Stradbroke Island are my favourites, but the closest and easiest to reach is Coochie!
+Moreton Island and Minjerribah (Stradbroke Island) are my favourites, but the closest and easiest to reach is Coochie!
 According to how lucky you are with the boat transfer, it can take only one hour to reach Coochiemudlo Island from Brisbane CBD.

 Bonus 2: Top of Mount Ngungun (Glasshouse Mountains), just over one hour from Brisbane

 The drive to the Glasshouse Mountains takes one hour.
 But you’ll have to climb to the top of Ngungun to get a panoramic view of the sunset.
-As it takes between 15 and 30 minutes to reach the summit, we’re over the one-hour limit, so this one only made it to my bonus list.
+As it takes between 15 and 30 minutes to reach the summit (it’s one of the easiest walks in the Glasshouse Mountains), we’re over the one-hour limit, so this one only made it to my bonus list.

-Bonus 3: Amity Point, Stradbroke Island, 2 hours from Brisbane
+Bonus 3: Amity Point, Minjerribah (Stradbroke Island), 2 hours from Brisbane

-It’s my favourite in the region, so I wanted it on the list.
-Unfortunately, because you need to catch a ferry, it takes longer than one hour to get to Stradbroke Island.
+It’s my favourite spot for sunset in the region, so I wanted it on the list.
+Unfortunately, because you need to catch a ferry, it takes longer than one hour to get to Minjerribah (Stradbroke Island).
 I wouldn’t recommend the trip just to watch the sunset.
-But if you’re there for the day, don’t book a ferry back too early.
+But if you’re there for the day (it’s one of the best islands near Brisbane!), don’t book a ferry back too early.
 Head to Amity Point to watch the sunset.
 If you’re lucky, dolphins will be around to make the show even more magical.

 Do you like sunsets?
 Follow me on Instagram; I regularly post photos of sunsets in the Brisbane region.